alihaskar/ob/README.md

   a particular time.
-As the table is sorted at the start of such operation, the re-sort operation can be carried out, essentially, in constant time by simply inserting a new element at the correct location, or removing an element a shuffling the table.
+As the table is sorted at the start of such operation, the re-sort operation can be carried out, essentially, in constant time by simply inserting a new element at the correct location, or removing an element and shuffling the table.
 This can be carried out using a associatively addressed shift-register-like structure.
 The advantage of this approach is that sorting can be carried out in constant time, and the overall latency of the operation is unrelated to the table depth.
 The overall limiting